datlin-org/sigzag/README.md

 # SigZag

 Sigzag is a library for fingerprinting digital asset, generating manifests and managing digital inventory using traditional hashing functions and [Hometree](https://github.com/KevinFasusi/hometree) a homomorphic merkle tree.

+- Cryptographically sign content
-- create manifest from directory source
+- Generate a manifest
-- diff manifest
+- Compare manifests

- for merkle trees using homomorphic hashing with:

-- Automated cryptographically signed content, using homomorphic hashing, for a union of components in a finite set.
-- Diff and compare manifests
+- Diff manifests
 - SPDX compliant formats (TBC)
 - Manifests in Json and gRPC format